 Monitoring FFV programmes

 Establishing baseline data and monitoring FFV programmes was a key challenge.
-Both process and impact monitoring indicators need to better reflect the programme objectives, and need to include indicators of a healthy diet, particularly when the outcome indicator is the child’s nutritional status.
-While household dietary diversity and food consumption scores support the monitoring of overall household consumption, individual dietary diversity (children under five) provides more insight into the impact of FFV on nutrition objectives, as in the Kenya and Haiti projects (Table 3).
+Both process and impact monitoring indicators need to better reflect the programme objectives, and need to include indicators of a healthy diet, particularly when the outcome indicator is the childs nutritional status.
+While household dietary diversity and food consumption scores support the monitoring of overall household consumption, individual dietary diversity (children under five) provides more insight into the impact of FFV on nutrition objectives, as in the Kenya and Haiti projects (Table 3).+The individual dietary diversity score for children under five years of age used eight food groups.
+The household dietary diversity score used 12. +4.9 was the baseline after the floods and in the absence of assistance.
+With the GFD the HDDS went from 4.9 to 7.7.
+After the GFD finished and the FFV programme was implemented (which included staple foods) the HDDS went up to 9.0.
+The figure 4.9 is retained here as a baseline in order to compare the relative increase during the GFD and FFV phases.
 It is most important to monitor nutrition objectives for under-fives, as they are most susceptible to undernutrition.
 Improvements in individual (children under five) rather than household consumption patterns are more relevant to assessing the potential impact on undernutrition prevalence and prevention.

 Where market assessments were rigorous (in Haiti, Pakistan and oPt) and market monitoring systems were applied, interventions monitored supplies, adjusted the value of the voucher in line with changes in local prices and assessed the impact of the programme on local markets.
 In all programmes, fresh food vouchers supported markets and increased the incomes of participating vendors, particularly benefiting women vendors in Haiti and Dadaab, shopkeepers in Pakistan who were affected by floods and the dairy sector in oPt.
 In Dadaab, the increase in demand for fresh foods (as a result of the programme) increased the supply of certain fresh foods that had not been previously available in the camp, therefore benefiting other camp residents as well.